Solod-S/test_for_fun/README.md

 ## ℹ️ About The Project

-The test task that I completed uses React, Redux, Redux-Thunks, Styled-Components/System and React Router DOM.
+The test task that I completed uses React, Redux, Redux-Thunks, Styled-Components/System, React Router DOM and MockAPI.
 This project also includes both public and private routes.
 Public routes are accessible to all users, while private routes require authentication and can only be accessed by logged-in users.